corndel-swe/photoship-nimonian/README.md

 ## Getting started

-1. Make sure you have Node, npm and git installed on your machine.
+1. Make sure you have node, npm and git installed on your machine.

 1. Clone the repository (i.e. download it), so you have a copy on your machine.
    Open a terminal where you'd like the project's folder to be downloaded to,